kaz-utashiro/greple/README.md

 - **--\[no\]newline**

-    Since **greple** can handle arbitrary blocks other than normal text lines, they sometimes do not end by newline character.
+    Since **greple** can handle arbitrary blocks other than normal text lines, they sometimes do not end with newline character.
+Option **-o** makes similar situation.
 In that case, extra newline is appended at the end of block to be shown.
-Option **--nonewline** disables this behavior.
+Option **--no-newline** disables this behavior.

 - **--filestyle**=_line_|_once_|_separate_, **--fs**